The general photomorphic effects of spectrum are as follows:

-3) Some may want maximum Flower yield (weight) period.
-There numerous factors that play into this such as Resin content vs. flower matter (fiber), wax vs. oil, etc…, but these people only care about total flower yield by weight.
+3) Maximum Flower Yield: Some may want maximum Flower yield (weight) period.
+There are numerous factors that play into this such as Resin content vs. flower matter (fiber), wax vs. oil, etc…, but these people only care about total flower yield by weight.
 With the market getting more and more competitive, this mindset will struggle to compete.

 So all these examples will have potentially DIFFERENT ideal spectrum mixes, and while those ideal spectrum mixes are not fully known, we can get you close.
 And please note, any fixed spectrum light source like HPS or MH will never have the ability to accomplish the ideal in any of these areas.
 That will require variable spectrum control.

 Also please note: The single most important element in Cannabis yield is shaping of the plant BEFORE peak flower production such that only flower sites see light.
 This cannot be stressed enough.
 The best light and the best nutrients will not effect yield as much as insuring that only flowers sites and select sun leaves see light, and that all flowers left on the plant get enough light.
 And proper design / layout and mounting heights of the lighting system to minimize plant shading and create consistent lighting levels is critical to this process.

 There are also generally 4 growth stages in cannabis that have different spectrum requirements.